HIPAA Physical Security

 Access Control Review

-Evaluate door locks, badge systems, visitor logs, and restricted area protections.
+Check door locks, badge readers, visitor logs, and restricted areas.

 3